Dimm-ddr/loudlyproud/content/ru/books/stone-butch-blues-c5cfde8f.md

   russian_translation_status: exists
   short_book_description: Woman or man?
 This internationally acclaimed novel looks at the world through the eyes of Jess Goldberg, a masculine girl growing up in the "Ozzie and Harriet" McCarthy era and coming out as a...
   tags:
-    - Butch and femme (Lesbianism)
-    - Coming out (Sexual orientation)
-    - Fiction lgbtq+ lesbian
-    - Fiction psychological
-    - Gender
-    - LGBT historical fiction
     - LGBTQ+
-    - Lambda Literary Award Winner
     - Lambda Literary Awards
-    - Lesbians fiction
     - Stonewall book awards
-    - Transsexuals
     - classics
+    - coming out
     - feminism
     - fiction
     - gay
+    - gender identity
     - historical fiction
     - lesbian
     - memoir
+    - psychological fiction
     - queer
     - transgender
 ---